Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition

 \subsection{Effects of standoff distance on efficiency and height growth}

 The dependence of powder catchment efficiency on standoff distance is highlighted in Figure \ref{fig:colormap_eta_th}(a), where $\bar\eta_h$ is plotted as a function of $\bar S$.
-Apart the transient around the initial standoff distance $S_0\simeq \SI{12}{mm}$, attributable to thermal stabilization effects of the substrate, the process tends to lower efficiencies when it enters in the self-regulated regime, occurring at smaller standoff distance values.
+The deposition starts around the reference value $S_0\simeq \SI{12}{mm}$, in the shaded interval of the plot.
+The initial transient can be attributed to thermal stabilization effects.
+At the initial phase of the process starting at room temperature the substrate acts as a heat sink, dissipating the laser energy by conduction in a more marked manner.
+As the process proceeds over the layers, the substrate and the deposited material heat up, increasing the deposition efficiency until a stationary temperature is reached.
+Then the process tends to lower efficiency when it enters in the self-regulated regime, occurring at smaller standoff distance values and driven by the laser-powder spatial interaction.
 The only exception is condition C9, which departs toward bigger $\bar S$ values, hence to process instability.
-The highest efficiency in the self-regulated regime is observed for condition C5, which also corresponds to the smallest standoff distance mismatch relatively to its initial reference value $S_0$ during process stabilization.
+The highest efficiency in the self-regulated regime is observed for condition C5, which also corresponds to the smallest standoff distance mismatch relatively to its initial reference value $S_0$.

-In the proposed model, the theoretical powder catchment efficiency $\eta_{th}$ was defined in Eq. \eqref{eq:eta-model} from the process parameters $P$ and $\dot{m}_{tot}$, with $\dot{m}_{tot}$ determining the saturation melting power $P_0$ introduced in Eq. \eqref{eq:saturation-power}.
-Moreover $\eta_{th}$ depended on the standoff distance $S$ as a consequence of the variable interaction area $A_{int}$, which can be calculated from Eq. \eqref{eq:laser-powder-interact-area} knowing the powder and laser beam configurations.
-These were characterized as previously described while presenting the experimental setup.
-Therefore, in principle the theoretical powder catchment efficiency $\eta_{th}$ can be calculated as a function of $\bar S$ for each process condition.
+In the proposed model the theoretical powder catchment efficiency $\eta_{th}$ was defined in Eq. \eqref{eq:eta-model} from the process parameters $P$ and $\dot{m}_{tot}$, with $\dot{m}_{tot}$ determining the critical melting power $P_0$ introduced in Eq. \eqref{eq:saturation-power}.
+Moreover $\eta_{th}$ depends on standoff distance $S$ as a consequence of the variable interaction area $A_{int}$, which can be calculated from Eq. \eqref{eq:laser-powder-interact-area} knowing the powder and laser beam parameters.
+Therefore the theoretical powder catchment efficiency $\eta_{th}$ can be calculated as a function of $\bar S$ for each process condition.